f4z3r/k8s-workshop/beginner/README.md

 ## Workshop Overview

-In case you have not ready, please clone this repository to the VM:
+In case you have not already, please clone this repository to the VM:

 ```bash
 git clone https://github.com/f4z3r/k8s-workshop.git